 In accordance with rules of the Securities and Exchange Commission ("SEC"), the Company uses the Internet as the primary means of furnishing proxy materials to its shareholders.
-Accordingly, the Company is sending a Notice of Internet Availability of Proxy Materials to its shareholders who have not previously requested paper proxy materials with instructions on how to access the proxy materials over the Internet or request a printed copy of the materials, and for voting over the Internet.
+Accordingly, the Company is sending a Notice of Internet Availability of Proxy Materials to its shareholders who have not previously requested paper proxy materials.
+The Notice of Internet Availability of Proxy Materials contains instructions on how to access the proxy materials over the Internet or request a printed copy of the materials, as well as how to vote over the Internet.